dinotrooper/CSE_3324_project/README.md

 ------------------------------------------------------------------------
 GENERAL

--write  Implementation Report
--create a powerpoint presentation

 BACKEND CLASSES THAT NEED TO BE DEBUGGED/TESTED:

-ADD BACKEND TO VIEW ORDERS
-ADD BACKEND TO INVENTORY PAGE
-ADD BACKEND TO CHECKOUT PAGE
+ADD BACKEND TO INVENTORY PAGE - exists but will not support add item ADD BACKEND TO CHECKOUT PAGE
 ADD BACKEND TO EDIT ITEM
 ADD BACKEND TO EDIT PROFILE - Clayton
 ADD BACKEND TO VIEW ITEM
 ADD CATEGORY DROP DOWN FORM ON PAGES WITH SEARCH BAR

-WEBPAGES TO BE CREATED:

--personal_info_page
--personal_info_edit_page

 ## DONE ##